-Microbiology and Safety for Cosmetology Careers includes the study of microbes, pathogens, and the body's ability to defend itself against infection.
-This course will prepare the cosmetology student with the knowledge and skills to be safe and protect themselves, coworkers, and members of the public in the workplace.
-This course includes an opportunity for students to demonstrate their understanding by solving an in-depth analytical problem concerning occupational health and safety in Cosmetology.
+Microbiology and Safety for Cosmetology Careers includes the study of microbes, pathogens, and the body's ability to mount a defense against infection.
+The course will prepare the cosmetology student with the knowledge and skills that are necessary to be safe in the workplace to protect themselves, their coworkers, and members of the public.
+This course includes an opportunity for students to solve an in-depth analytical problem concerning occupational health and safety in cosmetology.